 The Nameplate Rating of a residential Member’s generation system must not exceed the estimated maximum monthly kilowatt demand of the residence or 20 KW, whichever is less.
 The Nameplate Rating of a nonresidential Member’s generation system must not exceed the Member’s maximum monthly kilowatt demand or 50 kW, whichever is less.

-The Member shall be billed for total energy delivered by the Cooperative to the Member plus any demand or other charges under the applicable rate schedule (PDF).
-In addition, the Member will be billed a supplemental charge for separate metering of generation output and administration of this Rider.
-The supplemental charge will be equivalent to the Basic Charge applicable for the rate schedule under which the Member receives service.
-Credits (reimbursement) for energy output of the Member’s generation will be applied to the monthly bill at the current Renewable Energy Generation (REG Rider) rate.
+The Member shall be billed for total energy delivered by the Cooperative to the Member plus any demand or other charges under either the buy-all, sell-all or net metering rate.
+In addition, the Member will be billed a supplemental charge for separate metering of generation output.
+The supplemental charge will be equivalent to the Basic Charge applicable for the rate schedule under which the Member chooses to receive service.
+Credits (reimbursement) for energy output of the Member’s generation will be applied to the chose renewable rate rider.

 The Cooperative will furnish, install, own, and maintain metering to measure the Member’s kilowatt-hour use and peak demand, if applicable, and energy supplied by the Member’s generation.
 The Cooperative shall have the right to install special metering and load research devices on the Member’s equipment and the right to use the Member’s telephone line for communication with the Cooperative.

-Halifax EMC currently offers a buy-all, sell-all metering option which allows a renewable generator to be installed on a separate meter.
-Under this type of connection, the Member will sell all of the energy produced by the renewable generation system rather than using it in the Member’s home.
+Halifax EMC currently offers a buy-all, sell-all metering option which allows a renewable generator to be installed on a separate meter or net-metering which makes use of the existing meter.
+Under the buy-all, sell-all type of connection, the Member will sell all of the energy produced by the renewable generation system rather than using it in the Member’s home.
+Under net-metering, any power produced in excess of what is used in the Member’s home will be delivered to the cooperative.

 Renewable Energy Credits (Recs)